-2.8 As shown in Table 2.1, there are a good number of residents who, in 2011, journeyed to work by sustainable modes i.e., 9% by foot, 9% by train, 6% as a passenger in a car or van and 3% by bus or bike.
+- 2.8 As shown in Table 2.1, there are a good number of residents who, in 2011, journeyed to work by sustainable modes i.e., 9% by foot, 9% by train, 6% as a passenger in a car or van and 3% by bus or bike. - 2.9 A combination of factors including improvements in infrastructure, changes in attitudes and awareness and other social economic factors as well as planning policy and the climate emergency have contributed to increased levels of active travel and public transport in Barry since the 2011

-2.9 A combination of factors including improvements in infrastructure, changes in attitudes and awareness and other social economic factors have contributed to increased levels of active travel and public transport in Barry since the 2011 census.
+Census.
 It is anticipated that travel by sustainable modes will be more prevalent now than is evident from the data contained in Table 2.1.